 This one is for the experienced trekkers only.
-Although it doesn’t top the popularity chart like the Everest Base Camp does, it is far more enriching, adventurous, and dangerous, too.
+Although it doesn’t top the popularity chart as the Everest Base Camp does, it is far more enriching, adventurous, and dangerous, too.
 Mt.
 Kanchenjunga, situated in the eastern border of Nepal, is the third highest peak on the earth.
 The trekking route was only opened in 1998, thus, the trails are still very remote and off-the-beaten.
-Since very few trekkers embark on this journey, you will find ample amount of peace and solitude compared to other trekking trails in Nepal.
+Since very few trekkers embark on this journey, you will find an ample amount of peace and solitude compared to other trekking trails in Nepal.

 You can reach the base camp from either south or north.
 You can even combine both routes by passing through some very high Himalayan passes like Laspang La and Mirgin La.
 However, you need to be a part of an organized trekking group to trek here.